Uncovering and Resolving Your Body’s Structural Imbalances

 Our bodies are marvelously designed, composed of a complex network of bones, muscles, and connective tissues working in harmony.
 Symmetry in the human body is both aesthetically and functionally important.
 While there is no such thing as perfect, symmetry helps to improve balance and coordination for more efficient movement.

 Factors like sedentary lifestyles, poor posture, injuries, or even emotional stress, create imbalances within this intricate architecture.
 Over time we develop preferences (right or left-handed) that become patterns.
-One side of the body becomes dominant and the muscles on the other side of the body become relatively weaker (or tighter) to compensate.
+As a result, one side of the body becomes dominant and the muscles on the other side become relatively weaker (or tighter) to compensate.
 Our bodies eventually accumulate the wear and tear of daily activities.
 These imbalances can lead to muscular tension, joint misalignment, and restricted movement, ultimately manifesting as chronic pain.